 Courses and workshops

-You’ll be introduced to new ideas that can help you change how you approach your problems, and learn new skills for building resilience and wellbeing.
-We aim to help you find the right tools and support to overcome whatever is holding you back so you can get on with doing what matters to you.
+You’ll be introduced to ideas for changing how you approach your problems and you'll learn new skills for building resilience and wellbeing.
+We aim to give you tools and support to overcome whatever is holding you back.

 Confidentiality and safeguarding